 The two paid cooperative education placements required in this program are for 10 weeks each, with a minimum of 30 hours per week.
+Students may not enroll in other course work while taking either placement.

 GSR200 Information Sources, Research Methods and Communication Techniques